 That’s the main question a consumer has, when they’re calling any type of service company.

-Does the appliance service technician have experience?
+Does the air conditioning repair or appliance service technician have experience?

 Is my appliance worth fixing?